-- 3.1 The statistical terms used in this Document have been defined in International Standards ISO 3534-1 [3] and ISO 2859-1 [1]. - 3.2 The metrological terms used in this Document have been defined in the relevant OIML International Recommendations: - R 46:2012 Active electrical energy meters; - R 137:2012 Gas meters; - R 49:2013 Water meters for cold potable water and hot water; - R 75:2002 Heat meters
+3.1 The statistical terms used in this Guide are defined in International Standards ISO 3534-1 [2], ISO 2859-1 [3] and ISO 3534-4 [4].

+3.2 The metrological terms used in this Guide are defined in the relevant OIML Recommendations:

+- OIML R 46:2012 [5]

+- Active electrical energy meters; Gas meters;

+- OIML R 137-1 & R 137-2:2012 [6]

+OIML R 49:2013 [7]

+- Water meters for cold potable water and hot water;

+- OIML R 75:2002 [8]

+Heat meters

+3.3 For the purposes of this Guide, the following terms apply.

+national regulatory body

-- 3.3 For the purpose of this Document the term "national regulatory body" means the official body responsible for determining legislative requirements. - 3.4 For the purpose of this Document the term "body responsible for subsequent verification" means a body officially appointed at national or some other level of government to be responsible for ensuring that requirements for subsequent verification are adhered to.
-It may carry out the verification function itself or, according to legislative requirements, appoint other verification bodies to carry out the verification function on its behalf. - 3.5 For the purpose of this Document the term "legally responsible entity" means a body/organization which is in charge of performing the reading out, collection and/or processing of the measurement data according to the national legislation. - 3.6 For the purpose of this Document the term "supervising authority" means an agency which is in charge of safeguarding the legally prescribed performance of the "bodies responsible for subsequent verification" or "legally responsible entities", depending on the state of privatization of the legal metrology system.
-The supervising authorities are also often in charge of market surveillance activities. - 3.7 The most important terms of statistics have been compiled in Annex 1.
+official body responsible for determining legislative requirements body responsible for subsequent verification body officially appointed at national or some other level of government to be responsible for ensuring that requirements for subsequent verification are adhered to.
+It may carry out the verification function itself or, according to legislative requirements, appoint other verification bodies to carry out the verification function on its behalf legally responsible entity body/organization which is in charge of performing the reading out, collection and/or processing of the measurement data according to the national legislation supervising authority agency which is in charge of safeguarding the legally prescribed performance of the "bodies responsible for subsequent verification" or "legally responsible entities", depending on the state of privatization of the legal metrology system.
+The supervising authorities are also often in charge of market surveillance activities

+3.4 The most important statistical terms have been compiled in Annex 1.